kennethkalmer/opensourcery.blog/drafts/error-reporting.md

 I’ve heard, and now seen first-hand, how software teams get held hostage because in the recent past they delivered features at a certain rate, and when the wheels come off nobody understands what is going on.
 This can be attributed to the lack of communication between the software and its creators, and between the creators and the business.
 There are simply no metrics.

 This can often start a toxic circle of events that isn’t healthy for anyone on the team.
 Ultimately this leads to the classic rewrite, because, we can now have new tools that make things fast again and we’ll be in the same happy place we were when the project started.
 And now you have more problems.
+Joel Spolsky wrote a seminal piece on [Things you should never do](http://www.joelonsoftware.com/articles/fog0000000069.html), and that is rewrite your software.

 There are various ways to combat this, various ways to embrace the wheels falling off, because without wheels you could have a hoverboard under your feet.
 I prefer this to a jack-knifed truck, in what feels like rush hour traffic.